getify/You-Dont-Know-JS/scope & closures/ch1.md

 LHS references result from assignment operations. *Scope*-related assignments can occur either with the `=` operator or by passing arguments to (assign to) function parameters.

-The JavaScript *Engine* first compiles code before it executes, and in so doing, it splits up statements like `var a = 2;` into two separate steps:
+The JavaScript *Engine* first compiles code before it executes, in doing so it splits up statements like `var a = 2;` into two separate steps:

 1. First, `var a` to declare it in that *Scope*.
 This is performed at the beginning, before code execution.